-The Canadian Goose (Branta canadensis) is a large North American migratory bird of Canada and the northern United States.
+The Canada Goose (Branta canadensis) is a large North American migratory bird of Canada and the northern United States in the Anatidae family.

-The Canadian Goose has a black head and neck, white cheeks, white under its chin, and a brown body.
+The Canada Goose has a black head and neck, white cheeks, white under its chin, and a brown body.
 It has a white eye-ring.

 It is 75-110 centimetres (30-43 inches) tall, with a 127-185 centimetre (50-73 inch) wingspan.

 It is found near freshwater.
-The Canadian Goose is migratory, flying to warmer locations in winter.
-They fly in a V-formation.
+The Canada Goose is migratory, flying to warmer locations in winter.
+It flies in a V-formation.

 It is mainly herbivorous, eating grass, but it will also eat insects and fish.
 Its predators are mainly coyotes, foxes, and bears.

-They mate for life.
-Females lay 2-9 eggs, and both parents look after the them, until they hatch after 24-48 days.
+It mates for life.
+The female lays 2-9 eggs, and both parents look after them, until they hatch after 24-48 days.
 The chicks are called goslings.
 Goslings can walk, swim, and find their own food soon after hatching.
 They can fly after 6-9 weeks of age.

 Photographer: Martina Nicolls